fridays/next-routes/README.md

 API: `<Link route="name" params={params}>...</Link>`

 - `route` - Name of a route
-- `params` - Parameters for the route URL
+- `params` - Optional parameters for the route URL

 It generates the URL and passes `href` and `as` props to `next/link`.